Church of St John the Evangelist, Ryhall

 The Church of St John the Evangelist is a church in Ryhall, Rutland.
 It is a Grade I listed building.

 History

 The church dates from the early 13th century.
 Several carved figures are positioned around the outside of the church.
 The south porch has a parvis room, which would have been made for the priest.

 St Tibba is said to have lived in the village in the 7th century.
-She was buried in the church but her relics were removed to Peterborough Abbey by Abbot Ælfsige.
+She was buried in the church but in the early 11th century her relics were translated to Peterborough Abbey by Abbot Ælfsige (1006–1042).
 The remains of a small hermitage associated with the saint can be seen on the west side of the north aisle of church.

+In 2019 leaking roofs had become a major problem and the church was added to the Heritage at Risk Register.
+Work on the roof was completed in late 2022 and the church removed from the register.